rischpierre/ayon-shotgrid/services/ami/README.md

 - [x] fix the HB excel generation
 - [x] add autofilter to the first line
 - [x] udpate the dockerfile to add the corder repo
-- [ ] make a gif for the demo
+- [ ] fix traceback when generating the file
-- [ ] the xlxs template is not the correct one for CC
+- [ ] check if the custom template is correctly used when uploaded
+- [ ] make a mp4 for the demo

 # How it works